Geology of Hong Kong: Sai Kung Hexagonal Columnar Cooling Joints

-IUGS geological heritage site
+IUGS Geological Heritage Site

-In respect of it being 'one of the most spectacular rhyolitic columnar rock formations in the world', the International Union of Geological Sciences (IUGS) included the 'Early Cretaceous rhyolitic columnar rock formation of Hong Kong' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+In respect of it being "one of the most spectacular rhyolitic columnar rock formations in the world", the International Union of Geological Sciences (IUGS) included the "Early Cretaceous rhyolitic columnar rock formation of Hong Kong" in its assemblage of 100 geological heritage sites around the world in a listing published in October 2022.
+The organisation defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.".